pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 .. _AdvancedNotrumpDefenses:

 .. index::
-   single: two-suited bids
+   single: 1N; defenses to
-   pair: notrump openings; defenses to
+   single: two-suited bids; over 1N

 This section explains some more defenses after your opponents open or overcall 1N.
 Some can also be used in balancing a passing-out 1N.